vvoznesensky/tmfalloc/README.md

    formally breaks backward compatibility, but improves correctness and sanity.
  * Fixed 1.77 std::collections::btree\_map::Cursor API backward incompatibility
    issue, minimal Rust version increased to 1.77.
- * `Holder` is now of `Send` trait. - TODO.
-Check that cannot send without dropping Reader and Writer.
+ * `Holder` now has `Send` trait.
+ * New doctest for multi-process concurrent read and exclusive write access.

 ## To do list
  * Concurrent threads access tests to detect race conditions.